aholachek/react-animation-comparison/README.md

 4.  **react-spring**

-* This newcomer melds the powers of `react-motion` and `react-animated` offers a user-friendly API (and the docs have tons of cool examples).
+* This newcomer melds the powers of `react-motion` and `react-animated` into one user-friendly library (and the docs have tons of cool examples).
 * React-spring's keyframes API, which I used in my example to sequence animations, is intuitive and makes great use of async/await but is marked as experimental in the docs.
 * There seemed to be a serious memory leak created when adding new cards, though this could have been something I did incorrectly.
 * I couldn't quite get the whole thing working the way I wanted to.